vacp2p/rfc/content/docs/rfcs/35/README.md

 - [`SHA256`](http://www.noiseprotocol.org/noise.html#the-sha256-hash-function) hash function used in [`HMAC`](http://www.noiseprotocol.org/noise.html#hash-functions) and [`HKDF`](http://www.noiseprotocol.org/noise.html#hash-functions) keys derivation chains (32 bytes output size);

 We note that all [design requirements](#Design-requirements) on exchanged messages would be satisfied only *after* a supported Noise handshake is completed, corresponding to a total of 1 Round Trip Time communication *(1-RTT)*.
+In particular, identity-hiding properties can be guaranteed only if the recommendation described in [After-handshake](#After-handshake) are implemented.

-In the following, we assume that communicating parties reciprocally know an initial [`contentTopic`](/spec/14/#wakumessage) where they can send/receive their first handshake messages.
+In the following, we assume that communicating parties reciprocally know an initial [`contentTopic`](/spec/14/#wakumessage) where they can send/receive the first handshake message.
+We further assume that multiple initiators can start an handshake with the same recipient on an initial `contentTopic`, which can be then directly associated to the recipient's identity.

+The second handshake message SHOULD be sent/received on a `contentTopic` deterministically derived from the first handshake message (using, for example, `HKDF`).
+This allows
+- the recipient to efficiently continue the handshakes started by each initiator;
+- the initiators to efficiently associate the initiator's second handshake message to their first handshake message.

+After the second handshake message is correctly received by initiators, the recommendation described in [After-handshake](#After-handshake) SHOULD be implemented.

 ### Encryption Primitives